Gewehr 98: Ammunition feeding

 The internal magazine of the M98 system consists of an integral box machined to match the cartridge for which the rifle was being chambered, with a detachable floorplate, that can hold up to 5 rifle cartridges.
 The German military M98 system internal magazine boxes feature an internal magazine length of 84 mm to store 82 mm maximal overall length 7.92×57mm Mauser cartridges without dimensional issues.
 The cartridges are stored in the magazine box in a staggered column at a stacking angle of 30 degrees, so viewed from the end, three cartridges touching each other form the points of an equilateral triangle.
 The magazine can be loaded with single rounds by pushing the cartridges into the receiver top opening or via stripper clips.
 Each stripper clip can hold 5 rounds to fill the magazine and is inserted into clip guides machined into the rear receiver bridge.
 After loading, the empty clip is ejected when the bolt is closed.
+The clip is ejected because it has two small protrusions on either side, which are the only points of contact with the clip guide.
+These protrusions rest at the top of the guide, while the lower part of the clip is narrower than the guide itself.
+As the bolt moves forward, it pushes the bottom of the clip out, causing the clip to rotate around the protrusions until it is fully ejected.
 For easier loading a crescent shaped thumb hole cutout is present at the left rear of the receiver top.
 The magazine can be unloaded by operating the bolt (the safety should, for safety reasons, be set to the middle position for this) or, in case of mechanical problems, by opening the magazine floorplate, which is flush with the stock, with the help of a cartridge tip.

 Alternatively cartridges can be loaded singly directly into the chamber, as is standard on military rifles of the period, since the extractor is spring-loaded and designed so the extractor claw "pops" over the rim of the cartridge on closing.

 The Gewehr 98 had no magazine cut-off mechanism, which when engaged permits the feeding and extraction of single cartridges only while keeping the cartridges in the magazine in reserve.
 Like the M98 system Mauser magazine fed bolt-action systems were generally not manufactured with magazine cut-offs, the Ottoman Mauser Model 1893 variant being the exception.